halfer/digital-availability/README.md

 YAML and TOML are possibilities, and they both support indentation, although the indentation can be hard to visually parse.

+Current ideas
+---

+I have sketched out [an XML format](DigitalCV.xml) to record my initial ideas.
+This demo document is well-commented, and of course a real-world one does not have to be.

+As noted earlier, this may be straying too much into CV/resume territory, and perhaps availability should be in a separate document.
+If there is value in creating a new CV standard, that could be pointed to in a URL reference.

 To-do
 ---